-In the lawn care business there are two ways to acquire new accounts to service and profit from.
-The first and more obvious way is to acquire your own customers via your marketing efforts.
-The alternative way is to purchase accounts from other lawn care businesses.
+In the lawn care business there are two ways to acquire new lawn mowing and lawn-care accounts.
+The first and more obvious way is to acquire your own customers via your marketing & other efforts.
+The alternative way is to buy accounts from other lawn care businesses.

-Buying accounts can be a risky move though and it can be hard to decide on a fair price.
+Buying lawn mowing accounts can be a risky move, and it can be difficult to decide on a fair price.
 You must do your due diligence if you hope to profit from such a deal.

 The following article sets out some points that you should consider when dealing with other lawn care companies on this issue.

 Why do Lawn Care Business Owners Sell Accounts?

 Honest lawn care business operators often want to sell lawn care accounts if they are too busy, if they have clients that don't fit in with their routing, if they are closing their business or if they need a little extra cash.

 If you can't pick up some lawn mowing jobs through word-of-mouth or other means, then where are your first few lawn jobs going to come from?
 Why not consider buying lawn care accounts from other companies?
 You don't have to buy a whole lawn-care business but instead, it may be possible to just buy ten or twelve accounts from another lawn service to get you started.
 This is a very common tactic to "jump start" your business.

 Buying lawn care accounts can also be a good move for those who are already well established with their businesses and are looking to expand.